Inpatient vs. Outpatient Rehab: Making the Right Decision for Your Journey

 Discussing the Pros and Cons of Inpatient Treatment

-Another pro to attending inpatient treatment is the large support group that it provides individuals with.
-Inpatient treatment patients acquire a large support group because of all the counselors, therapists, and addiction treatment specialists that they’ve spent extensive time with while in rehab.
+Another pro to attending inpatient rehab is the large support group that it provides individuals with.
+Patients acquire a large support group because of all the counselors, therapists, and addiction treatment specialists that they’ve spent extensive time with while in rehab.

 Discussing the Pros and Cons of Outpatient Treatment

-There are many pros to attending outpatient treatment.
+There are many pros to attending outpatient alcohol and drug abuse treatment.
 One is the affordability of outpatient treatment.
 Outpatient treatment patients don’t need to pay for the cost of living at rehab facilities.
-This type of treatment also tends to cost less than inpatient treatment because the amount of hours and days that go into outpatient treatment is much less than that of inpatient treatment.
+This type of treatment also tends to cost less than inpatient treatment because the amount of hours and days that go into an outpatient rehab program is much less than that of inpatient treatment.
 Therefore, outpatient treatment patients are paying for less care than those in inpatient programs.

-One con to outpatient treatment is its lack of around-the-clock care and supervision.
+One con to outpatient programs is its lack of around-the-clock care and supervision.
 Not having around-the-clock care and supervision could make some outpatient treatment patients more susceptible to relapse while in rehab.

 One key difference between inpatient and outpatient addiction treatment is that inpatient treatment allows its patients to live at the rehab facility that they’re receiving treatment at while outpatient treatment does not.
 As a result, inpatient treatment programs provide 24/7 care and supervision while outpatient treatment programs do not.